Motion Control Modules » Stepper Motor Drivers » A4988 Stepper Motor Driver Carriers, Black Edition »

 Some unipolar stepper motors (e.g. those with six or eight leads) can be controlled by this driver as bipolar stepper motors.
 For more information, please see the frequently asked questions.
 Unipolar motors with five leads be used with this driver.

 The A4988 stepper motor driver carrier comes with one 1×16-pin breakaway 0.1" male header.
 The headers can be soldered in for use with solderless breadboards or 0.1" female connectors.
 You can also solder your motor leads and other connections directly to the board.
+(A version of this board with headers already installed is also available.)

 Using the driver